 One of the best ways to look for the right horses to back in Festival races is to look at the results from previous years.
 We have compiled the average odds of the winners for all Cheltenham Festival races dating back to 2000 (or from when the race began) to highlight the races that generally produce longer odds winners against those where shorter odds favourites win more often.
 We have looked at data since 2000 rather than all-time to give a more representative sample that reflects racing at Cheltenham today.

 You can find the full list on our average odds winners for the Cheltenham Festival page.
-What is immediately obvious is the races with the highest average priced winners are mostly Grade 3 handicaps, in fact, all of the first five are grade 3 races and there is only one race higher than grade 3 in the top 10 (Spa Novices' Hurdle in 8th place).
+What is immediately obvious is the races with the highest average priced winners are mostly Premier Gandicaps, in fact, all six out of the top seven are Premier Handicap races and there is only one race higher than Premier Handicap in the top 10 (Spa Novices' Hurdle in 9th place).
 Within that most of the races are hurdle races between 2-3 miles long.
-The current highest odds race is the Fred Winter Juvenile Handicap Novices’ Hurdle on Champion Day (23.88 in decimal odds).
+The current highest odds race is the Fred Winter Juvenile Handicap Novices’ Hurdle on Champion Day (22.95 in decimal odds).

-That may be a natural assumptions given grade 3 handicaps tend to have larger fields compared to grade 1 races, which means the average starting price is higher, even for the favourites.
+That may be a natural assumptions given Premier Handicaps handicaps tend to have larger fields compared to grade 1 races, which means the average starting price is higher, even for the favourites.
 Still it is interesting to see that is born out in the data.

-The Close Brothers Mares’ Hurdle (David Nicholson) on Champion Day comes out with the lowest average odds winners of all races (5.59 in decimal), excluding Mrs Paddy Power Chase).
+The Close Brothers Mares’ Hurdle (David Nicholson) on Champion Day comes out with the lowest average odds winners of the non-Championship races (6.28 in decimal), excluding Mrs Paddy Power Chase.
 That is thanks largely to Willie Mullins and Ruby Walsh riding most of the winners since this race started in 2008, including 6 wins for Quevega in the first 7 years.

-The Championship race with the lowest average odds is the Queen Mother Champion Hurdle (5.67) followed in succession by the Ryanair Chase (6.21) and the Cheltenham Gold Cup (6.59).
+The Championship race with the lowest average odds is the Queen Mother Champion Hurdle (5.43) followed in succession by the Ryanair Chase (6.03) and the Cheltenham Gold Cup (6.30) in fifth spot.

 As a general rule of thumb favourites win around 3 out of 10 horse races.
 This is, however, taking data from 1000's of races, what happens when we look at races one by one?